 | Enterprise | Mission-critical systems, custom integrations | Unlimited | Custom pricing |

-The key to successful API management is balancing openness with sustainability.
-You want to encourage integration, but you also need to prevent abuse and ensure system stability.
-That’s why rate limiting, authentication, and monitoring are non-negotiable components of any directory API.
+Good API management balances openness with sustainability.
+You want to encourage integration, but you also need to prevent abuse and keep the system stable.
+That’s why rate limiting, authentication, and monitoring are non-negotiable parts of any directory API.

-Interoperability might sound like a buzzword, but it’s actually the secret sauce that makes modern directory ecosystems function.
-When systems can communicate effectively, exchange data reliably, and work together seamlessly, everyone benefits.
+Interoperability might sound like a buzzword, but it’s what makes modern directory ecosystems function.
+When systems can communicate well, exchange data reliably, and work together, everyone benefits.

-The challenge is that interoperability standards evolve constantly.
+The catch is that interoperability standards keep changing.
 What worked in 2020 might be obsolete in 2025.
-Schema.org markup, for instance, has expanded significantly to include more business types, properties, and relationships.
-Directories that haven’t kept pace with these changes risk becoming invisible to search engines and other platforms.
+Schema.org markup, for instance, has grown a lot to include more business types, properties, and relationships.
+Directories that haven’t kept pace risk becoming invisible to search engines and other platforms.

 Myth: “Interoperability means using the same technology stack as everyone else.”